Are you planning on traveling through TSA airport security with a special needs child?

 We will cover these commonly asked questions and more so you know what to expect when going through airport security.

-This checkpoint experience can be one of two things either super smooth or complete disaster!
+As you may have noticed, this checkpoint experience can be one of two things either super smooth or a complete disaster!

 What to Expect

-At the checkpoint, everyone is required to undergo screening either through technology or an awkward pat-down.
+At the checkpoint, everyone must undergo screening either through technology or an awkward pat-down.

-Normally, you are required to remove your shoes, laptop, 3-1-1 liquids, light jackets, or belts before getting screened.
+Usually, you are required to remove your shoes, laptop, liquids, light jackets, hats, or belts before getting screened.

-The 3-1-1 liquids rule allows each passenger to carry liquids, gels, and aerosols in travel-size containers that are 3.4 ounces or100 milliliters.
-Each passenger is limited to one quart-size bag of liquids, gels, and aerosols.
+The 3-1-1 liquids rule allows each passenger to carry liquids, gels, and aerosols in travel-size containers that are 3.4 ounces (100 milliliters) or smaller-sized containers that fit in a 1 quart-sized resealable bag.
+Each passenger is limited to one quart-size bag of liquids, gels, and aerosols that may go on your carry-on and through check-point security.
 Common travel items that must comply with this rule include toothpaste, shampoo, conditioner, mouthwash, and lotion.

-So if you need to pack your favorite hand lotion or diaper ointment for your babe be sure it’s 3.4 ounces or less (or in a TSA-approved travel bottle).
+Helpful Travel Item: If you need to pack your favorite hand lotion or diaper ointment for your babe be sure it’s 3.4 ounces or less (or in a TSA-approved travel bottle like the image below).

 Important Tip: If you are TSA PreCheck you do not need to remove ANY of the items just mentioned (shoes, laptop, 3-1-1 liquids, light jackets, belts).
-If you are not TSA PreCheck, we will cover how to get this designation in a minute.
+If you are not TSA PreCheck, we will cover how to get this designation in tip #8.

 TSA wants you to have an easier time while navigating with your child through airport security.

-They are there to answer your questions so you aren’t blindsided when you get there.
+This helpline provides you with additional assistance during the security screening process.
+They will answer your questions so you aren’t blindsided when you get there.

 Here are common questions to ask: